 Follow the Gulf of Riga north into Estonia, travelling via Pärnu, a popular beach resort for Tallinn locals.
 Arriving in their fairy-tale hometown a little later, you’ll encounter a lively blend of Scandinavian and Russian flavours.
 It is the enchanting and well-preserved Old Town that will capture your heart however, as you take a step back in time and wander through cobbled streets lined with red-roofed Hanseatic merchant houses and medieval churches.
 The city’s strategic location has made it a gateway to the Baltics and Russia for centuries and it has lost none of this old-world ambience as you’ll come to discover over the next day.

-Head east to the town of Narva, dominated by the mighty Hermannsburg Fortress, where we cross the River Narva, which forms the Russian border.
+Head east to the town of Narva, dominated by the mighty Hermannsburg Fortress, where we cross the Russian border.
 Then, it's on to St. Petersburg, founded by Peter the Great.
-This port city is Russia's cultural centre and with its world-famous opera, ballet and art museums, it offers a fascinating look into Russia's past.
+This port city is Russia’s cultural centre and with its world-famous opera, ballet and art museums, it offers a fascinating look into Russia’s past.

 What could be better than a full day to marvel at the legacy left behind by a tsar who wanted to build a city to rival the great capitals of Europe?
-Spend your day exploring the rise and fall of the Romanovs as you wander past the elegant mansions, wide boulevards and leafy canals that are all that remains of an uninhabitable swamp.
+Spend your day exploring the rise and fall of the Romanovs as you wander past elegant mansions, wide boulevards and leafy canals.

 Don’t resist the urge to walk in the footsteps of the tsars today and consider an optional visit to the opulent summer residence of Peter the Great in Petrodvorets.
 Peter wasn’t afraid to think big and you’ll see how the lavish, lush gardens of this sun-kissed retreat were created to rival the opulence of Versailles.
 Today is your final day to explore this imperial city and surrounds on your terms.